xialeiliu/Awesome-Incremental-Learning/README.md

 #### [Continual Learning in Computer Vision Challenge CVPR 2020](https://sites.google.com/view/clvision2020/challenge?authuser=0)

 ## Feel free to contact me if you find any interesting paper is missing.
+## Workshop papers are currently out due to space.